-Robots have begun to transform fulfillment operations by bringing consistency, efficiency, and flexibility to material handling, and pick, pack, and ship activities in the warehouse.
-Currently, the primary differentiator in industrial automation is the choice between “fixed” and “flexible” automation.
+Now more than ever, robots are transforming e-commerce fulfillment operations by bringing consistency, efficiency, and flexibility to material handling, and pick, pack, and ship activities in the warehouse.
+Currently, the primary differentiator in industrial automation is the choice between “fixed” and “flexible” warehouse automation.
 While fixed automation systems – including complex AS/RS solutions – are valuable to larger, higher-volume distribution centers, flexible automation systems, particularly mobile, are more versatile and have lower capital investments and total costs of ownership.

 Traditional warehouses consist of fixed shelves stocked with products, and maybe a fixed conveyor to move the product throughout the warehouse.
 While the introduction of automation in the warehouse is a boon for the company and the workers, it used to require a complete overhaul of the warehouse infrastructure, leading to the need for significant capital investment.
 With flexible automation and specifically autonomous mobile manipulation robots, the changes necessary to the warehouse infrastructure are relatively minimal and less expensive.
 This gives old warehouses a new lease on life, becoming useful again in the age of automation.

-The Swift Product Suite works tirelessly to ensure that orders are ready for shipping, on time, every time.
-With innovative technology and world-class engineering, the Swift solution easily integrates with existing warehouse management systems and infrastructure to save time and money quickly.
+The IAM Robotics Product Suite works tirelessly to ensure that orders are ready for shipping, on time, every time.
+With innovative technology and world-class engineering, our robotic solution easily integrates with existing warehouse management systems and infrastructure to save time and money quickly.

-When deploying the Swift solution in the warehouse, IAM Robotics team consists of a Project Manager, Application Engineers and Deployment Engineers who will participate in the project planning, system design, installation, integration, testing, and training activities; performing these tasks both at the IAM Robotics office as well as in the warehouse.
+When deploying our robotic solution in the warehouse, the IAM Robotics team consists of a Project Manager, Application Engineers and Deployment Engineers who will participate in the project planning, system design, installation, integration, testing, and training activities; performing these tasks both at the IAM Robotics office as well as in the warehouse.